ywwg/art-guidelines/temple_grant_application.md

 The Firefly Arts Collective is excited to offer a grant program for our annual event in the woods.
 The Temple aims to satisfy both a civic and spiritual need by creating a sacred space for gathering at Firefly.
 The Temple is placed in the field, and provides a space for Fireflies to seek quiet contemplation and introspection at the event.
-It is of the utmost importance that the the Temple defines a physical (and emotional) space; that said, it does not have to be traditional shelter or building.
+It is of the utmost importance that the Temple defines a physical (and emotional) space; that said, it does not have to be traditional shelter or building.

 It is traditional for the temple to serve as a place for participants to leave offerings, and the structure will be